.Shortcuts symlinks use absolute path

 This causes the symlinks to be working in only one situation: during CLI execution or during a HTTP request, depending on which generated the symlink.

-Updated by Bernhard Fischer almost 9 years ago
+Updated by Bernhard Fischer over 9 years ago

 The symlinks in the Web/_Resources/Static/Packages folder should also follow relative pathnames for an chrooted installation.
 Otherwise a cache warmup on CLI will lead to non-existing pathnames.